Search on the Website:

 Click on "CPU OC" and higher the Voltage to 1.5V.

-Note: If you're overclocking an Intel CPU with a frequency close to 5000MHz, higher the voltage to 1.75V.
+Note: If you're overclocking a CPU with a frequency close to 5000MHz, higher the voltage to 1.75V.

-Do NOT do this with other CPUs or else you will fry them (Intel CPUs with over 4500MHz should be fine).
+Do NOT do this with other CPUs or else you will fry them (CPUs with over 4500MHz should be fine).

 What we're going to do now is higher the frequency little by little until we get a blue screen while testing using OCCT.